Chi Nei Tsang & The Ancient Belly "Magic" for Our 21st Century Life

 Chi Nei Tsang

-Although there is a space and valid reasons for this fight, there is also so much space…so much room for another way.
+There is a lot room and genuine reasons for this conflict.
+However, there can be scope for other ways as well.
 The yin to a usual yang approach to our health.

-Chi Nei Tsang guides us from the realm of rational thought in the head to the intelligent felt-sense found within our bodies.
+Chi Nei Tsang teaches us from the world of logical reasonings in the head to the intellectual sensibility residing inside our bodies.

-Chi Nei Tang is a hands-on form of body therapy that combines breath, mindfulness, and deep, soft and gentle subtle physical touch applied to the abdomen and other areas of the body such as the neck, sternum and sacrum.
+Chi Nei Tang is a hands-on form of body therapy that combines breath, mindfulness, and deep, soft and gentle subtle physical touch applied to the abdomen and various parts of the body including the neck, sternum and sacrum.

 Insight, but Much, Much More...